Vital Signs (band): Reunion in 2002 Nazia Hassan concert

 The Signs confirmed their participation in a "Nazia Hassan Tribute Concert" to be held in Karachi on 9 March 2002.
-Popularly known as "Queen of Pakistan Pop music", Nazia Hassan tragically died of lung cancer in London, shocking the entire country.
+Popularly known as "Queen of Pakistan Pop music", Nazia Hassan died of lung cancer in London, shocking the entire country.
 The Signs sang their popular songs for the first time in almost 7 years.
 The concert was attended by an enthusiastic audience and it was their original line-up which went up on stage, a line-up that hadn't played together ever since mid-1990, and who still stole the show.

 The Vital Signs reunited for a nostalgic 30-minute stint at the high-profile concert.
 The band realized that a whole new generation of pop fans had grown up and their brand of pop music is still well remembered.
 After the Nazia Tribute Concert, the pop industry was rife with speculations that the Vital Signs were set to record their long-awaited fifth album, but these speculations were denied by the band.

 2013 collaboration

-After eleven long years, the members of Vital Signs and Junoon collaborated to release a patriotic song, Naya Pakistan.
+After 11 years, the members of Vital Signs and Junoon collaborated to release a patriotic song, Naya Pakistan.
 Written by Salman Ahmad and Aania Shah featuring Shahzad Hassan on bass guitar, Nusrat Hussain on keyboards, and vocalist Junaid Jamshed.
 The song was recorded at Indus Music World Studios and released on 22 February 2013.

 Salman Ahmed while talking about his latest project at BBC Pakistan said, "For almost a decade, Junaid has always asked me not to bring guitar or to ask him to sing.
 When you are friends with somebody you always have to transcend differences and I respect Junaid's views.
 Junaid once told me that his biggest regret was not to be a part of Jazba Junoon's recording.
 So when we came up with "Naya Pakistan", I asked him that this is the chance that's not going to come again so finally Junaid accepted the offer with the condition that he will sing only the opening lines with no music at all." and further added "it signifies the metaphor for unity as we have to compromise for unity in hope of Naya Pakistan."

 Musical style

 Vital Signs were most heavily influenced by Pink Floyd.
-Musically and lyrically, they have also cited bands such as a-ha, Rush, Scorpions, Duran Duran, Survivor, Radiohead, The Police and Led Zeppelin as their major influences.
+Musically and lyrically, they have also cited bands such as a-ha, Rush, ABBA, Scorpions, Duran Duran, Survivor, Radiohead, The Police and Led Zeppelin as their major influences.
 They were also widely known as Pakistan's first and most successful pop band and were given the title of "pioneers of pop music".

 Several bands and artists have cited Vital Signs as an influence or inspiration, including Abbas Ali Khan, Atif Aslam, Jal, Kaavish, Aaroh, SYMT and Fuzön.